eggpi/citationhunt/scripts/README.md

 <details>
   <summary>Click here to expand instructions.</summary>

-Download the page.sql and categorylinks.sql dumps.
+Download the page.sql, categorylinks.sql and templatelinks.sql dumps.
 You can find the latest versions these for the English Wikipedia [here](https://dumps.wikimedia.org/enwiki/latest/).

 From the MySQL console connected to your local database, import them: